 Your thyroid gland is the command center for metabolism in your body.
-Located at the base of your neck, the thyroid releases hormones that control many important processes in almost every cell of your body.
-The two types of hormones released by the thyroid gland are: T3 thyroid, and T4 thyroid.
+Located at the base of your neck, it releases hormones that control many important processes in almost every cell of your body.
+The two types of hormones released by the gland are T3 thyroid and T4 thyroid.
 T3 can exist in two forms which are: T3 (free or bound to a protein) and reverse T3.

 Testing the thyroid is an important component of your annual basic blood work.